CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/_index.md

 Fill and set the required fields:

-- For Application ID, choose a unique ID of lower case, alphanumeric characters and nonconsecutive `-` and `_`
+- For `Application ID`, choose a unique ID by following the guidelines below:
+  - Lower case, alphanumeric characters and nonconsecutive ‘ - ’
+  - Maximum 100 characters are allowed
-- For Application Name, give any suitable name to the application
+- For `Application Name`, give any suitable name to the application
-- For Description, add the desired description of the application
+- For `Description`, add the desired description of the application
-- Leave the checkbox checked to link automatically.
+- For `Linking`, Leave the checkbox checked to link the application automatically to the network server,

 Click on **Create Application** to finish.